Healthy Fringing Reef Videos

 Reef Crest Interface

-In 2022, SCTLD (Stony Coral Tissue Loss Disease) arrived in Barbados, and as documented in pages on this website, proliferated on Vauxhall Reef in 2023.
-Extreme warming/coral bleaching occurred in the summer months of 2023 and continued intermittently through 2024 and into 2025.
-In July of of 2024, swells from Hurricane Beryl wreaked havoc on the west coast of Barbados.
-These three disturbances had dramatic negative effects: SCTLD attacked many brain and massive corals, the extreme warming affected the Acroporoids and Milleporas in particular, but also many brain corals; and Hurricane Beryl physically disrupted the Porites-dominated spurs on the seaward slope.
+In late 2022, SCTLD (Stony Coral Tissue Loss Disease) arrived in Barbados.
+As documented in pages on this website, the disease proliferated rapidly on Vauxhall Reef in early 2023.
+Extreme warming/coral bleaching occurred in the fall of 2023 and again in the fall of 2024.* On July 1, 2024, swells from Hurricane Beryl wreaked havoc on the west coast of Barbados.** These three disturbances had dramatic negative effects: SCTLD attacked many brain and massive corals, the extreme warming affected most of the Acroporoids and Milleporas in particular, but also many brain corals; and Hurricane Beryl physically disrupted the Porites-dominated spurs on the seaward slope.

-This set of videos shows the state of Vauxhall Reef 2015-early 2023, before the onset of the SCTLD, the bleaching events of 2023 and subsequently and before Hurricane Beryl.
-More videos to come, I will also be adding some descriptions of and comments on the content of each video.
-Over time I plan to add videos showing changes in Vauxhall Reef in relation to the state of the reef illustrated by the 2015 to early 2023 videos.
+This set of videos illustrates the state of Vauxhall Reef 2015-early 2023, before the onset of SCTLD, the bleaching events of 2023 and subsequently and before Hurricane Beryl.
+I am working on another set of videos to illustrate changes in Vauxhall Reef 2023-2025 in relation to the state of the reef illustrated by these 2015 to early 2023 videos.

 These are 1920×1080 pixel MP4 videos posted on my versicolor.ca webspace.
 Depending on the browser, they may be shown directly or require downloading.